carolinan/carolinan/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on full site editing and the next default theme for WordPress
+- :heart: I am a WordPress contributor sponsored by [Yoast](https://yoast.com/)
-- :heart: I am sponsored by [Yoast](https://yoast.com/) to contribute to WordPress Core and the default theme until the end of the year
+- I contribute to WordPress and the WordPress.org themes team.
-- 🤔 I’m looking for sponsors
+- :star: On my spare time I work on fullsiteediting.com and try to encourage theme developers to get involved with the development of full site editing.
-- 💬 Ask me about block based themes
+- 💬 Ask me about block based WordPress themes and full site editing.
 - 📫 How to reach me: carolina@fullsiteediting.com
 - 😄 Pronouns: She / Her
 - ⚡ Fun fact: I have a large collection of Eeyore items.